-Vice-President of the International Bar Association for the period 2021-2022.
+Almudena Arpón de Mendívil Aldama is the current International Bar Association (IBA) President for the term 2023-2024.
 The IBA is the leading worldwide association of the legal sector, with more than 80,000 individual members from top law firms worldwide, and 190 bars spanning across more than 170 jurisdictions.

-Member of the Board of Directors of the Spanish satellite company Hispasat; member of its executive commission and of its appointments and remunerations commission (2013–2018).
+Almudena is a member of the Board of Directors of the Spanish satellite company Hispasat and was a member of its executive commission and of its appointments and remunerations commission from 2013 until 2018.

-Graduated in Law from ICADE (Institute of Business Administration).
-Master’s Degree in Community Law from the College of Europe in Bruges.
-PiL from Harvard Law School.
+Almudena graduated in Law from the Institute of Business Administration (ICADE).
+She obtained a master's degree in Community Law from the College of Europe in Bruges and a PiL from Harvard Law School.

-Mr Zeidman devotes his practice to domestic and international distribution, licensing and franchising law.
+He devotes his practice to domestic and international distribution, licensing and franchising law.
 He was the first Chairman of the American Bar Association Antitrust Law Section’s Distribution and Franchising Committee.
-In 2013, Who’s Who Legal named Mr Zeidman the Global Franchise Lawyer of the Year at the Who’s Who Legal Awards for the ninth consecutive year.
+In 2013, Who’s Who Legal (WWL) named Mr Zeidman the Global Franchise Lawyerof the Year for the ninth consecutive year.

-Mr Zeidman graduated with honours from Yale College, where he was named Scholar of the First Rank.
+He graduated with honours from Yale College, where he was named Scholar of the First Rank.
 He received his law degree from Harvard University and also studied at the Harvard Business School.
-Mr Zeidman has also served as an advisor in several capacities at both Yale and Duke Universities, and as Special Assistant to the Vice President of the United States.
+He has also served as an advisor in several capacities at both Yale and Duke Universities, and as Special Assistant to the Vice President of the United States.

 Javier Aguera is a young technologist and entrepreneur.
 At the age of 15, he started Geeksphone which became the first European smartphone-maker to launch Android to the market in 2009.
 His company evolved into Blackphone, recognized as one of the top 10 Technological Breakthroughs by MIT and Top Invention of the year 2014 by TIME Magazine, for pioneering privacy and security in consumer phones.
 After its acquisition by Silent Circle in 2015, he worked for the firm as Chief Scientist until 2016 when he joined the Artificial Intelligence start-up Snips as Vice President of Business Development.
 Javier also co-founded three other start-ups in the fields of media and telecom, and serves on the board of 2 virtual reality companies.
 He is a former advisor in digital agenda policy for the European Commission’s Vice President Neelie Kroes and a founding member of the Forum’s Global Shapers Madrid Hub.
 He has been featured twice in Forbes 30 Under 30 and MIT Innovators Under 35 lists, and has given talks at events such as Hello Tomorrow and Mobile World Congress.